-Informatica Powercenter (also simply called Informatica) is a popular ETL (Extract, Tranform, Load) or data integration tool which is a widely used tool developed by the American software development company, Informatica.
-It is very powerful and delivers the right data to help the needs of the users.
+Informatica Powercenter (also simply called Informatica) is a popular ETL (Extract, Transform, Load) or data integration tool.
+It is a widely used tool developed by the American software development company, Informatica.

 Ans.
-Database includes a set of sensibly affiliated data which is normally small in size as compared to data warehouse, whereas in a data warehouse there are assortments of all sorts of data from where data is taken out only according to the customer’s needs.
-Datamart is also a set of data which is designed to cater the needs of different domains.
+The database includes a set of sensibly affiliated data, which is usually small in size as compared to a data warehouse.
+In contrast, in a data warehouse, there are assortments of all sorts of data from where data is taken out only according to the customer’s needs.
+Datamart is also a set of data that is designed to cater to the needs of different domains.

 Q2.
 What is a Sorter Transformation?